SaltyAom/niku-docs/docs/introduction.md

   ..fontSize = 21
   ..m = 20; // margin
 ```

-#### Note: You can use margin instead of padding or vice-versa, because Flutter implementation of margin is actually padding under the hood. [@see Parent Styling](/widget-type.html#parent-styling) for more information

 As you might have guessed, Niku treat **property widget as property**, chaining it to read from top-to-bottom style.